theBlue0x/docs/docs/setup/local_linux.md

 	- From the same downloaded folder, you may now double-click Blue0x-Wallet-1.12.2.AppImage.

 	- You will now see the prompt for Creating a New Account.
 Make sure to save and securely store your new account passphrase.
-This is very important.

 	- Once account setup is completed, send us your address via [Discord](https://discord.gg/EbBWRSPW63).